 Original music by Călin Țopa

-Produced by „I.L.Caragiale” National Theater,Bucharest
+Produced by „I.L.Caragiale” National theatre,Bucharest

 Exod/ Expulsion